 Bots are apps possessing an interface that facilitates more natural interactions.
-These days chat bots are common.
-Whenever you land up on a website and if it is more attentive to delivering a personalized service to customers, then you will find a chat bot popping up and giving you an option of chatting or asking you to chat with them in case of any queries.
+These days chatbots are common.
+Whenever you land up on a website and if it is more attentive to delivering personalized service to customers, then you will find a chatbot popping up and giving you an option of chatting or asking you to chat with them in case of any queries.

 Chatbots are dependent on Artificial Intelligence (AI) technology, though not totally.
-This implies that developers can create chat bots and make them work even without the use of artificial intelligence.
+This implies that developers can create chatbots and make them work even without the use of artificial intelligence.
 The success of any bot depends on its ability to carry out successful interactions with humans.
-Bots not only communicate through text, they can also interact through speech.
+Bots not only communicate through text, but they can also interact through speech.

-Programmers usually believe that it just for creating bots for Microsoft or Skype.
+Programmers usually believe that it is just for creating bots for Microsoft or Skype.
 However, this is not the case.
-Bot framework consists of a bot connector which enables developers to write the bot a single time.
+The bot framework consists of a bot connector that enables developers to write the bot a single time.
 The bot code thus generated assumes the form of a web API.
-This API will create interfaces into various places which have support for bots.
+This API will create interfaces in various places which have support for bots.
 Hence, if you wish to create a bot that runs on more than one platform, all you need to do is write the bot code and enable the interface into various endpoints from your bot dashboard.

 An example of Chatbot on Website: